rj-jesus/Hybrid-Cryptography/README.md

 ### Receiver

 Here you can find the deciphering program.
 Again, either edit the code and add your private password file name (and path) or you will be promped for it.
-The program works in reverse of the ciphering one, so what you can do with that one you should be able to also do with this.
+This program works as the reverse of the ciphering one, so what you can do with the last you should be able to also do with this one.
 Syntax:

 ```
 python decipher.py <file_name>